Dewmith/inlab-bidsify/README.md

 THat's why it generate warnings from BIDS-validator.

 A dataset generated with BIDS-MNE without metadata completed by humans can't be reused( critical informations will be missing).

-# What has been done

-The code to convert multiple BDF files into a single BIDS folder has been completed.
-The code was written in Python and modularized.

-# What's next?

-To be completed...

 # How to install et execute